The spring 2014 application cycle is now CLOSED.

 - Class standing: Business study abroad programs require sophomore (24 credits) or junior (54 credits) standing by the time you study abroad.

 - GPA: Students should have a cumulative GPA of 3.0.

-- Academic progress: Students must have completed at least nine (9) credits of business or economics and be making satisfactory academic progress toward their degree.
+- Academic progress: Students must have completed at least 9 credits of business or economics and be making satisfactory academic progress towards your degree.

 - Language requirements: While most programs do not have a foreign language requirement, some may have a specific requirement.

-- Program-specific requirements: Check the program-specific webpage for any program-specific requirements.
+- Program-specific requirements: Review the program-specific webpage for any program-specific requirements.